 Food Safety & Sanitation

-Power outages can occur at any time of the year and it may take from a few hours to several days for electricity to be restored to residential areas.
 Without electricity or a cold source, food stored in refrigerators and freezers can become unsafe.
-Bacteria in food grow rapidly at temperatures between 40 and 140 °F, and if these foods are consumed, people can become very sick.
+Bacteria in food grow rapidly at temperatures between 40 and 140 °F, and if these foods are consumed you can become very sick.
+Thawed food usually can be eaten if it is still “refrigerator cold.”
+It can be re-frozen if it still contains ice crystals.
+To be safe, remember, “When in doubt, throw it out.”

 - Keep food in covered containers.